Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 Specifically –

--   It identifies if the message is of type ContractMessage
+-   It identifies if the message is of type ContractFunctionInvocation.

--   If true, it identifies if this is an update to an existing contract or a new contract

--   If an update, it identifies if the action executed was named “IngestTelemetry”
+-   If true, it identifies if the contract function invoked was named "IngestTelemetry".

--   If true, it will cycle through the parameters in the message to find the parameter named “State”
+-   If true, it will look up the contract using the ContractLedgerIdentifier.

 -   Once found, it evaluates the value of the current contract state.